skabbes/uikonf_coredata_talk/README.md

 each update.
 We struggled with this problem for a bit, the easy solution was to just write 2 separate sets of code for each, but that defeats the purpose of a shared library :(

-However, if you apple the updates _in the correct order_, you don't need to do index shuffling...
+However, if you apply the updates _in the correct order_, you don't need to do index shuffling...

 `[Delete(2), Delete(1)]` works for both!